linozen/exocortex/content/refs/python-for-everybody.md

 fhand.close()
 ```

-#### Parsing HTML Using Regular Expressions {#parsing-html-using-regular-expressions}
+#### Parsing HTML Using Regular Expressions

-Most websites use Hypertext Markup Language (HTML) for displaying
+Most websites use Hypertext Markup Language (HTML) for displaying information.
-information.
-With some knowledge of how this language is specified, you
+With some knowledge of how this language is specified, you can use regular
-can use regular expressions (along with `urllib`) to extract the parts
+expressions (along with `urllib`) to extract the parts that interest you.
+This
-that interest you.
-This activity is called webscraping.
+activity is called webscraping.

 Here is some simple HTML-code: